scipy-conference/scipy_proceedings/papers/geoffrey_poore/geoffrey_poore.rst

 converted to plain LaTeX documents, the system is suitable for writing journal papers and documents that must be converted to other formats.

-Most of the key elements planned for PythonTeX are in place, but several significant enhancements are planned for the future.
+Most of the key elements planned for PythonTeX are already in place, but several significant enhancements are coming in the future.
 Support for additional languages will be added soon.
 Better support for macro programming with PythonTeX that mixes Python and LaTeX code is also under development.
 Several usability enhancements are in preparation, including